-Although modern day selling is now intertwined with the emergence of new technologies, it wasn’t always about the latest and greatest.
+Although selling is now intertwined with the emergence of new technologies, it wasn’t always about the latest and greatest.
 The history of sales starts with John H. Patterson, one of the pioneers of selling, and his corporation, the National Cash Register Company.
-Much like salespeople today, Patterson saw where there was need for something fresh and different, and came up with a new idea.
+Much like salespeople today, Patterson saw where there was a need for something fresh and different, and came up with a new idea.

-In 1886, Patterson came up with the approach known as pyramid selling—a tactic that was comprised of selling the cash registers to the higher ups at a company, with the intention that it would then trickle down to other businesses in the area.
+In 1886, Patterson came up with the approach known as pyramid selling—a tactic that was comprised of selling the cash registers to the higher-ups at a company, with the intention that it would then trickle down to other businesses in the area.
 He also utilized tactics like testimonial selling, the sales presentation, and more, which are still a major part of sales today.

-Moving into the twentieth-century, selling techniques already started seeing the effect of technological advances.
+Moving into the 20th century, selling techniques already started seeing the effect of technological advances.
 As a nation, all industries were shifting to suit the changing times.
 The average salesperson was beginning to see more competition, which meant coming up with more ways to steer prospects in their direction instead of their competitors.

 Playing to people’s moods and emotions began to take shape in the 1930s and 1940s, as brands started approaching advertising with more vitality.
 This filtered into the sales world, where the systematic strategy of selling no longer made sense.
 Salespeople needed to know their clients and their needs before making a cold call.
 They needed to start asking the question, “what makes this potential prospect tick?”
 This continued throughout the next few decades, with the term “relationship selling” taking hold in the 1990s.